 - A personal CAS project (Creativity, Activity and Service)

 The main advantage of the A-levels is that they equip students with deep understanding and expertise in their chosen subjects and topics.
 For those who know what subjects they enjoy and are good at, or for those who know what they want to study in the future, this can be an excellent opportunity to hone skills and interests.
 Additionally, studying three-four subjects means that students can really focus on what they are passionate about.
 As educators, we find that this really encourages a love of learning and helps students to accelerate their grades in their chosen fields.
+Who doesn’t love learning when you can study what YOU want?

 If, however, you’re a student with a strengths and interests in certain subjects or disciplines, A-Levels might be a better choice.
 It’s true that studying A-levels, as opposed to the IB, often alleviates some of the stress and pressure students experience at this stage of their studies.
 This is because students electing their subjects at A-levels are likely to choose subjects that play to their strengths, rather than struggling to perform across all six IB subject groups.